spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 <!-- TODO: enable Pantalaimon as configuring-playbook-bot-draupnir.md -->

-### Give your main management room an alias
+### Set an alias to the management room

+Next, set an alias to the management room.

-Give the room from step 1 an alias.
-This alias can be anything you want and its recommended for increased security during the setup phase of the bot that you make this alias be a random string.
-You can give your room a secondary human readable alias when it has been locked down after setup phase.
+This alias can be anything you want.
+However, for increased security during the setup phase, it is recommended to make this alias be a random string.
+When it has been locked down after setup phase, you can give your room a secondary human readable alias.

 ## Adjusting the playbook configuration